bayeslife/testistic-bayes/README.md

 This module is a library to express bayesian logic

+# Conceptual Overview

+A TestRelationship is a bayesian relationship between the quality of a tested service and test results which are used to measure the quality.

+For any one service there can be multiple tests which measure the service quality in different ways.
+We can update the plausibility of the service quality by considering evidence from multiple tests.
+The set of TestRelationships and the current test results will be known as a TestModelState

 # Usage

+## TestRelationship

-This module exports a Relationship factory which builds bayesian Relationships.
+This module exports a TestRelationship factory which builds bayesian TestRelationships.

 ```
 import Bayes from 'testistc-bayes'
-var relationshipFactory = Bayes.Relationship
+var relationshipFactory = Bayes.TestRelationship
 var relationship = relationshipFactory.create({
       QS: 18,
       QF: 2,